 The higher our glucose, and by proxy insulin, are going into a fast, the more challenging it may feel, as elevated insulin makes it harder for our bodies to make that switch to burning fat.
 But just as athletes train to feel their best during the all-out effort of a race, you can prepare your body for fasting by using CGM to tailor your diet to one that keeps your glucose levels in a healthy range before you fast.

 There’s no one-size-fits-all plan for a metabolically healthy diet and lifestyle: research shows two people can have very different glucose responses to the same carbohydrate intake.
-Over time, feedback from a CGM can help you refine your daily decisions around diet and lifestyle to help your body learn to live in a more stable glucose state and more easily make that switch to fat burning.
+Over time, feedback from a CGM can help you refine your daily decisions around diet and lifestyle to help your body learn to live with improved glycemic control, where it’s in a more stable glucose state (with less glucose variability) and can more easily make that switch to fat burning.

 4. Avoiding Pitfalls: Watch Out For Spikes

 Knowing how our individual bodies respond to different foods can also help us avoid glucose spikes during a fast or when breaking a fast.
 For instance, many people use broth or other beverages to help get through longer fasts, and while this may be a good strategy, it’s helpful to know that these fasting adjuncts aren’t thwarting your progress by spiking your glucose levels and knocking your body out of fat-burning mode.
-Spending time with a CGM can help you hone in on foods you can use during and after a fast and which ones to avoid.
+(Again, for extended fasts, it’s best to seek medical advice from a healthcare professional.)
+Spending time with a CGM can help you hone in on foods you can use during and after a fast and which ones to avoid so you remain within your desired metrics.

-Fasting can encourage healthy changes in your body and hone your metabolic flexibility.
+Fasting can encourage healthy changes in your body and hone your metabolic flexibility and improve glucose control.
 Adding real-time nutritional feedback from a CGM can make fasting easier and more effective by giving you continuous dietary and lifestyle feedback, so you can leverage your personalized data to learn how to help your body become more metabolically healthy.